geotools/geotools/docs/developer/guide/building/java.rst

 Java
 =====

 GeoTools is written in the Java Programming Language.
-The library is targeted for Java 5 (to reflect strong Java Enterprise Edition use) with the understanding that many developers are using Java 6.
+The library is targeted for Java 6.

 Java Runtime Environment:

-* Java 6 - while the build process will work; please set code generation to 1.5 levels and avoid the use of new Java 6 methods
+* Java 6 - Geotools 8.0.x and above
 * Java 5 - GeoTools 2.5.x and above
 * Java 1.4 - GeoTools versions 2.4.x and below
 * GeoTools is known to work with JRE provided by IBM, Apple and OpenJDK.